philc/book-notes/now say this - heather turgeon.md

     * Reacting to disrespectful or hateful words
       * Rather than getting upset, say "it's hard for me to hear your words when you're using that voice.
 It's distracting me from what you're trying to tell me."
+    * It's OK to change a limit, but be explicit about why.
+      * "you know what, I hear what you're saying and I've changed my mind.
+      * "This is not snack time.
+We're leaving some no-food time before dinner, so bellies get hungry and we can enjoy our meal."
+  * The bumbling parent: "try to adopt a tone of voice that says 'Hmm, let's see.
+We're in this together and we have to figure it out.'"
+  * Telling your own story: "you know, something like this happened to me."
+* Hitting, pushing, biting, and other physical behaviors (chap 4)
+  * Helpful, non-judgmental list of reasons why children may be physically acting out.
+    * Sleep deprived
+    * Overstimulated
+    * Understimulated (bored, lonely)
+    * Hungry
+    * Trying to connect
+    * Frustrated: unable to get needs met
+  * The case against spanking
+    * "Spanking models the exact behavior you want them to stop."
+    * "Spanking creates fear, anger, and shame.
+This makes kids shut down, so it's impossible for them to take in all the nuances and details of life you are trying to teach."
+    * "Spanking erodes trust and the sense that you are here to help and guide your kids."
+  * The case against time-out
+    * They do not spend their time reflecting on their behavior.
+Instead, they feel isolated, shamed, embarrassed, and resentful.
+    * It shuns the child who needs understanding from a parent.
+    * Alternative: a "calm down" where the parent stays with the child.
+  * Attune
+    * "If your child hurts someone, he's telling you he needs your help.
+Use your iceberg analogy and think, What's under this behavior?
+What is he trying to accomplish or figure out?"
+  * Checking in
+    * "If your child won't say anything or check in with the other person, don't focus too heavily on it.
+You check in for him."
+    * "Checking in is not a punishment.
+If you need to model it for your child dozens of times before he picks up on it and starts to do it himself, that's okay."
+* Listening, following directions, and engaging cooperation (chap 5)
+  * Kids arguing, mom frustrated, demands they stop, "or else":
+    * "With their building tension, they were telling her they could use understanding and help.
+In yelling at them, she missed this opening, and the conflict escalated.
+This is an *offensive*, versus *attuned*, move.
+Offensive moves escalate or intimidate."
+  * If you're trying to intimidate or scare your child, their defenses go up.
+    * "If you approach with a sense that you are trying to understand and be helpful (not just rush and order her around), her defenses are lowered.
+Now you can work together."
+  * Attuned moves: sportscast; disarm them; referee their dispute.
+"Dont' enter the ring yourself.
+    That's offensive."
+"You can still be effective and avoid being a pushover."
+  * When when threaten, "it sends the message that you don't believe your child is willing and able to do the right thing without fearing a consequence or needing a reward.
+That's not the path you want to go down."
+    * E.g. "Okay, you're not putting your shoes on?
+Then Im leaving without you."
+    * (I feel convicted)
+  * Avoid overtalk and overexplaining
+  * Examples of engaging cooperation
+    * At the dinner table: "should we pretend we're waiters and it's time to clear the table for dessert?"
+    * "I know you guys are having fun!
+We're going to leave soon, so do your last thing."
+  * Getting them dressed for school
+    * "Simply walking over and getting on her level, and maybe touching your child on the shoulder, even without words, makes her feel like she's not being shuttled and commanded.
+When you do this, you lower your child's defense.
+Now she's more receptive to what you have to say."
+    * "How would you want your loved one to call you for dinner if you were curled up on the couch reading a cliff-hanger or halfway through writing a time-sensitive email?"
+  * Bribing
+    * A slight reframing is "if this, then that."
+    * E.g. "when you've picked out your clothes for tomorrow, let's snuggle up and start reading books."
+    * This teaches them "goodness naturally follows good behavior."
+    * "Resist saying 'If you don't brush your teeth, we won't have time for books,' and try the subtly different, 'When your teeth are all brushed, we'll be ready for stories.'"
+  * Whining
+    * This is softer than a hard shutdown of "stop whining!"
+    * "I can tell you're having a hard time.
+When you say that in a normal or regular voice, I'll be ready to listen."
+  * Natural consequences
+    * Arbitrary punishments like "no screen time" do little to teach.
+    * "The world will deliver its own natural consequences -- don't be afraid to let these happen.
+      When consequences are logical and make sense for the situation, they're helpful learning tools and we should not shield our kids from experiencing them."
+    * Kids develop this with natural consequences: "the sense of optimism that comes from knowing you can affect your environment and that you have control over your life.
+This feeling of control is highly linked to greater well-being."
+  * "As your child gets older and more capable, you help lesa nd less, while he takes over more decisions -- even when it means not getting a good grade.
+This will make him more likely to become internally motivated in the future."
+  * Follow-through choice
+    * "One of your choices in the problem-solving step can be a follow-through choice.
+This choices involves you physically stepping in to enforce the limit.
+Over time kids learn that they can't stall forever and the family will keep moving one way or another.
+Try to be lighthearted and matter-of-fact about it.
+It's not a punishment, it's just a reality.
+It's important that you are always very gentle and calm."
+  * Examples of genuine descriptive praise
+    * "You folded your laundry and put away toys.
+It's such a pleasure to walk into your room.
+How does it feel to you?"
+    * "Let's see how sparkly those teeth are!"
+    * "I saw you working hard on that.
+How does it feel to be done?"
+* Sibling relationships (chap 6)
+  * "We hear moms and dads express not only frustration and helplessness but also profound sadness that their kids don't get along.
+They had envisioned a different kind of family from the one emerging in their homes."
+  * Some level of conflict between siblings is expected, and healthy -- it allows them to develop conflict resolution skills.
+  * Positive beliefs about the nature of sibling relationships, meant to serve as an anchor for interpreting their conflict:
+    * "Siblings know each other their whole lives.
+There is a depth to that history."
+    * "Siblings share a family culture and memories and, of course, a future."
+    * "Siblings support and teach each other."
+    * "Conflict is always an opportunity to learn something helpful."
+  * Argues that if a parent is completely absent during the conflict between siblings, it's a missed opportunity.
+The parent doesn't need to control the conflict, but they can lay down scaffolding, naming what they see, prompting each person to express themselves, offering frameworks which should be helpful.
+(Sounds like a therapist).
+  * Instead of "I don't want to hear anymore fighting" say "Do you guys need some help figuring things out?"
+  * "Ask questions that point them toward empathy for the other."
+    * "Why do you think he did that?"
+    * "He looks sad -- I wonder why.
+Do you know?"
+    * "Tell her how that made you feel."
+  * Help them limit set with each other
+    * "Name-calling hurts my feelings."
+    * "I want to play my own game for a while, then we can play together."
+    * "We can't control what other people do.
+But we can control what we decide to do."
+  * "When the other child is not open to resolving the conflict, her choices will include walking away, taking a break, and staying calm, even while holding her ground.
+This nonreactive behavior can really defuse these conflicts and kids end up feeling capable and in charge, instead of like a victim."
+  * Diffusing claims of "not fair" when siblings get different treatment: "You are two different people.
+Different ideas, wants, and needs."